glires/grepwalk/README.md

 ## Extension of a genomic fragment using a FASTQ file

+GrepWalk ver.
+0.7

 Coded by Kohji OKAMURA, Ph.D.